 Some of our information has moved to NT.GOV.AU

-An official needs to be aware of the requirements of the youth sports policy that is in place in their sport.
-The policy may refer to different rules or laws for youth participants in the sport, different procedures relating to safety for youth participants and other aspects pertaining to the inclusion of youth participants.
+An official needs to be aware of the requirements of the sports’ youth policy that is in place and local state or Territory laws.
+The youth sport policy may refer to different rules or laws for youth participants in the sport, different procedures relating to safety for youth participants and other aspects about the inclusion of youth participants.

 Tips for working with children